tomjoht/documentation-theme-jekyll/doc_series.md

 last_updated: August 12, 2015
 summary: "You can automatically link together topics belonging to the same series.
 This helps users know the context within a particular process."
 ---
-{% include linkrefs.html %}

 ## Using series for pages
 You create a series by looking for all pages within a tag namespace that contain certain frontmatter.
-Here's a demo: {{doc_seriesdemo1_1}}.
+Here's a <a href="doc_seriesdemo1_0.html" class="noCrossRef">demo</a>.

 ## 1. Create the series button